AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/universal-editor/templates.md

 Complete the wizard as you would for any other page and you have created your new page based on the selected template.

-## Universal Editor and the Page Editor {#page-vs-universal}
+## Pages and Templates {#pages-vs-templates}

-Page templates for the Universal Editor solve the same problem as [page templates for the AEM Page Editor:](/help/sites-cloud/authoring/page-editor/templates.md) to be able to reuse content to create pages quickly based on a set of pre-defined layouts.
-However they solve the problem in very different ways.
-If you are a user of the Page Editor, please be aware of these differences.
+Page templates only define the initial content of pages.
+Pages are then entirely editable with the Universal Editor.

-* Pages created from pages templates for the Universal Editor are independent copies of the template.
+* Pages created from pages templates are independent copies of the template.
-* Therefore if the template changes, the resulting pages do not change.
+* If the template changes, the existing pages based on that template do not change.
 * The content author can modify and update the content of the resulting page as necessary with no restrictions from the template.

+## Editable Templates {#editable-templates}

+Pages created with the [Page Editor](/help/sites-cloud/authoring/page-editor/introduction.md) can also be based on templates.
+Templates used to create pages for the Universal Editor and the Page Editor both leverage AEM's [editable templates.](/help/implementing/developing/components/templates.md)

+Templates used to create pages editable with the Page Editor make use of all features of editable templates.
+Templates usd to create pages editable with the Universal Editor only use the initial content feature.